-Many strong global players have focused on the Asia Pacific region, heating up competition for placing as best web hosting provider for Australia.
-ChemiCloud, HostPapa and Digital Pacific are the companies that have established a good presence in Australia.
+Many strong global players have focused on the Asia Pacific region, heating up competition for placing as top web hosting provider for Australia.
+ChemiCloud, Hostinger and HostPapa are the top hosts that have established a good presence in Australia.

 CCHosting Inc. HQ: 651 N. Broad Street, Suite 206, Middletown, Delaware 19709, United States.

 ChemiCloud may not be as big a household name as Google but they have been steadily increasing global presence.
 Just this year they’ve moved into the Australian market, making use of data centers in Sydney.

 For those unfamiliar with the brand, ChemiCloud started off in the US.
 Over the years, they’ve moved into other markets as well.
 Today the company has a presence in almost all key locations covering America, Europe, Asia, and now, of course, Australia.